utkudoganay9/Roadmap/NodeBean_Java_Training/README.md

 # Welcome to Java Fundamentals for Beginners! 🌟

 ## Introduction
 Dive into the world of Java with our interactive project!
-Whether you're just starting out or looking to refresh your knowledge, we've got you covered.
+Whether you're just starting out or looking to refresh your knowledge, i've got you back.
 Our exercises and challenges are designed to be fun, engaging, and educational.

 ## What You'll Learn
 - **Variables**: Store and manipulate data like a pro.